chef/chef-web-docs/content/ruby.md

 Avoid the following patterns:

 -   `node.normal` - Avoid using attributes at normal precedence since they are set directly on the node object itself, rather than implied (computed) at runtime.
--   `node.normal` - Avoid using attributes at normal precedence since they are set directly on the node object itself, rather than implied (computed) at runtime.